Cointreau - A French Orange-Flavored Liqueur

 In 1849, the brothers Adolphe and Edouard-Jean Cointreau created their first liqueur and established the brand and distillery Cointreau

 However, that first one wasn't the famous orange liqueur but a cherry liqueur called Guignolet.
-They expanded and produced liqueur from all kinds of fruit.
+They expanded and produced liqueur from all kinds of fruit

-In 1857, the Cointreau brothers made their first orange liqueur.
 Still, it took until 1875, when the son of Edouard joined the company, that this product got more attention.
 And after improving on working on the recipe for ten more years, the first bottle of Cointreau Triple Sec saw the light of day.

-Cointreau and Triple Sec
+Cointreau vs. Triple Sec

-Simply put, Triple Sec is a generic term for an orange-flavored liqueur that usually contains between 15% and 40% ABV.
+Cointreau is a premium product within the category of Triple Sec liqueurs.
+Triple Sec is a generic term for an orange-flavored liqueur that usually contains between 15% and 40% ABV.
 It's made with sun-dried bitter and sweet orange peels that get macerated for at least 24 hours before being distilled.

 Also, Triple Sec needs to get distilled three times, a so-called triple distillation process.
 "Sec" is a French term translating to "dry", but it's also the word for "distilled".
 So the Triple Sec literally means triple-distilled.